By Paul Taylor

 small bald patches, it can resemble and easily be confused with alopecia

 areata (see photos below).

-3. Keep your hair clean.
-The subject of hygiene does have a part to play in the hair loss process.
-So, remove all the braids, etc & wash your hair every two days.
-Learn more about hair hygiene?
+3. Keep your hair clean: The subject of hygiene does have a part to play in the hair loss process.
+So, remove all the braids, etc. and wash your hair every one or two days.

-4. Keep calm.
-Any type of hair loss can cause stress.
+4. Keep calm: Any type of hair loss can cause stress.
 And stress is only going to makes things worse.
-So, simply by realizing what's causing your hair loss, and knowing that your hair will grow back (given the chance) this should help prevent you from panicking.
+So, simply realizing what's causing your hair loss, and knowing that your hair will grow back (given the chance) this should help prevent you from panicking.